 Classes in the Celtic Department are small, and there is a strong sense of community among undergraduates, graduate students and faculty, enhanced by social gatherings, talks and an annual colloquium to which undergraduates are most welcome.

 Irish is the first official language of Ireland, and has been officially recognized in Northern Ireland since 1998.
 Today you will hear Irish being spoken not only in the Gaeltachtaí, the traditional Irish-speaking areas, but in the pubs of Belfast and Dublin as well, and even in Irish communities outside of Ireland.
 It is a language very much at home in the lively world of Irish traditional music.
 There are television, film, radio, and print journalism in Irish, and many wonderful poets and fiction writers continue into the present a literary tradition that dates back to the sixth century.
 In Irish heroic saga and myth we have the oldest European literature outside the Greek and Roman traditions, and early Irish law and history offer valuable insights into the structures of a European society outside the Roman Empire.
-An extraordinarily rich oral tradition of wondertales, legends, and songs survived in Ireland well into the twentieth century, and has been recorded since the nineteenth century; this folkloric heritage continues to influence important Irish writers like Seamus Heaney and Paul Muldoon today.
+An extraordinarily rich oral tradition of wondertales, legends, and songs survived in Ireland well into the twentieth century, and has been recorded since the nineteenth century, and continues to influence contemporary writers to this day.